Lambda-tron/Hyprix-Hyprland-conf/README.md

 A clean, dark, **Matrix-style Hyprland** setup for Wayland users.
 With modern Linux tools like **Kitty**, **Rofi**, **Hyprlock**, and **Neovim (Lazy)**.

+WARNING > Three things you have to set up yourself. the monitors setup in the hyprland.conf and the font size in kitty.conf, and the keyboard layout also in hyprland.conf

 ---

 ## 🖼️ Screenshots